RolnickLab/geospatial-tools/README.md

 # Geospatial-Tools

-## Tools and Makefile structure
+## Requirements

+This project has only been tested in a Linux (Debian based) environment and assumes some basic tools for development are already installed.

 The project uses a Makefile to automate most operations.
-If make is available on your machine there's a good chance this will work.
+If `make` is available on your machine there's a good chance this will work.

 The following Makefile files should not be modified, but can be consulted: